 For many years particularly in the 1990s, the Old Gaffers Association held events at EDYC, with visiting boats from all over the UK and Ireland.
 More recently there has been an annual fixture with the National Drascombe Association which, in 2017 celebrated its 50th Anniversary with a weekend rally at EDYC.

-Kayaking has become a popular activity at East Down with regular club-organised paddles on Strangford and other locations.
+Kayaking has also become a popular activity at East Down with regular club-organised paddles on Strangford and other locations.

 2018 The Year of the Viking – EDYC 50th Anniversary

 This was a major celebratory year to mark the Club’s 50th Anniversary.
 Opening Day on 28th April was celebrated with the unveiling of a pictorial exhibition of the history of the Club and a wine and cheese reception attended by many of the past Commodores who were warmly welcomed back to EDYC.